2025 Learning Tracks

 • The Lift Blog Session.
 Join Lift Blog Founder, Peter Landsman, as he discusses visiting every lift in North America, shares stats on aging lifts and highlights recent lift stories.

-2. NDT Class- Logan Still, Rocky Mtn NDT
+2. NDT in the Lift Industry- Logan Still, NDT ASNT NDT Level III, Rocky Mountain NDT

-3. Haul Ropes and Lift Inspections - Jason Zakotnik, Above and Beyond
+3. Haul Ropes and Lift Inspections - Jason Zakotnik, Owner and Ropeway Inspector, Above and Beyond

 • Haul Rope maintenance and inspections, ANSI compliance.

-8. Motors, Maintenance and Installation - Trent John, Western Industrial
+8. Electric Motor Education and Maintenance Practices - Trent John, President, Western Industrial

-• Overview of electric motor maintenance and installation.
+• Overview of electric motor maintainance and installation.
+Laser alignment techniques , vibration analysis and belts.

 BAVO (Base Area Village Ops)

-2. Upgrading Facilities & Infrastructure - Grand Targhee Resort
+2. Upgrading Facilities & Infrastructure - Travis Seeholzer, Operations Manager, Beaver Mountain; Grand Targhee Resort

-3. From Lifts to Lodges: Leveraging Surveillance for Safe and Smarter Operations - George Gold, Showdown, Jeff Abelin, Bridger, Kaitlyn Schwable, Snowbasin
+3. From Lifts to Lodges: Leveraging Surveillance for Safe and Smarter Operations - George Clark-Gold, Showdown, Jeff Abelin, Bridger Bowl, Kaitlyn Schwable, Snowbasin

 • Explore how advanced surveillance enhances safety, streamlines training, prevents theft, and provides valuable guest flow insights.
 Allow these tools to help manage crowds and optimize mountain operations at your resort.

-4. Summer Ops & Mtn Biking - Mark Neff, Grand Targhee Resort
+4. Summer Ops & Mtn Biking - Mark Neff, Grand Targhee Resort; Lexey Wauters, Jackson Hole Mountain Resort; Steve Lawlor, MountainGuard; Tish Lopez, Snowbird